 ECE and ES students may not have cell phones out before school or during the school day.
-During the school day, phones must be kept in backpacks and turned off or set to silent.
+During the school day, phones must be kept in backpacks and turned off or set to silent and to not vibrate.

-MS and HS students may have their phones during the time before school and after school and during the lunch break.
-However, during class time and during passing periods, phones must be in backpacks and must be either turned off or set to silent.
+MS and HS students may use their phones during the time before school and after school and during the morning and lunch breaks.
+However, during class time and during passing periods, phones must be inside backpacks and must be either turned off or set to silent and to not vibrate.

-Phones that ring, or are out during the school day, will be kept by the principal until a parent retrieves them.
-Students are expected to talk with their parents at home about when it is appropriate to have their cell phone out at school.
-As a courtesy, instead of coming to campus, parents may send a handwritten note to school the day after a phone is confiscated to request that the cell phone be released to the student at the end of that school day.
+Phones that ring, or that are out during class or passing periods, will be kept by the teacher until the end of the day.
+On a second offense, the teacher will give the phone to the Divisional Dean until a parent retrieves it.
+In such situations, students are expected to review at home with their parents about when it is appropriate to have their cell phone out at school.
+As a courtesy, instead of coming to campus to retrieve the phone, parents may send a note to school the day after a phone is confiscated to request that the cell phone be released to the student at the end of that school day.